M-ilkins/current-weather-app/README.md

 # current-weather-app

-## notice: in order to run this application you must sign up to the Openweather (https://openweathermap.org)  API and register an API key, insert that API key into the apiKey variable inside of the getWeatherDataFromApi() function inside of scripts.js.
+## notice: in order to run this application you must sign up to the Openweather (https://openweathermap.org)  API and register an API key, insert that API key into the apiKey variable inside of the getWeatherDataFromApi() function inside of scripts.js, then you should be able to run the program as intended (: